g-gualeni/QtNoid2/DEVELOPMENT.md

 Improving library text to json for multilevel JSON Docs --> txt2Json need rework

+# YAML to JSON test suite example
+[ ] Scaffolding
+[ ] Configuration management using ParamterList

+[ ] Create a subclass of ParamterList that create a global element [ ] maybe I can create some specific save and read method for:
+     Windows position
+     Splitter configuration

+more?

+# App Confg
+can I add the debug menu that can save data to resoureces? can I store all the yaml suite in a config file and add a method to generate in the installation folder?

 ### Release Drafting
 - [ ] Run the CLOC-Report.bat and update CLOC-REPORT.md